-Biohazard cleaning is a concept that, while familiar in name to some, not many people fully understand when or why it can be needed.
+Biohazard cleanup is a concept that, while familiar in name to some, not many people fully understand when or why it can be needed.
 To the average person, the idea of biohazardous waste may appear in the form of glowing goop oozing out of bright yellow bins with a skull and crossbones logo on the front.
 The reality usually involves much less intrigue, but it is just as important to proceed safely and intelligently.
 There are a few types of biohazardous materials that can impact a home or office environment, so it’s important to know how to identify them, and know when to call in a professional team to ensure your home or workplace environment is cleaned and sanitized effectively without putting anyone at risk.

-What are biohazardous materials?
+Biohazard Cleanup: What are biohazardous materials?

 Most bodily fluids are biohazardous materials, such as blood, vomit, and saliva.
 Animals and animal byproducts are also biohazards, such as dead rodents and feces and other waste.
 The same is true of chemical biohazards, which can include lab cultures and contaminated equipment.
 And certain sharp and dangerous objects may also be considered biohazardous materials if they require specialized knowledge for proper disposal, especially if they are also contaminated with another substance, such as used needles.